-Knowledge graph results could potentially be much larger than standard search results, and could be longer than three or more search results to give them room for the content items, and to “draw attention to the knowledge panel.”
+Knowledge panel results could potentially be much larger than standard search results, and could be longer than three or more search results to give them room for the content items, and to “draw attention to the knowledge panel.”

 Knowledge Panels may contain information from a social networking page related to an entity as well as the other types of content I’ve mentioned above.

 While there are a number of example templates in the patent that might show what kind of information may be included within a panel, such as one for a famous actor or another for a famous musician, if someone is both an actor and a musician, information for both might be displayed, such as a list of movies the person has acted within, and a list of albums they have performed upon.

 If the person is an actor or a musician, and they have won awards like an Oscar or Grammy or Golden Globe, those might be displayed.
 If they haven’t won awards like that, those types of facts wouldn’t be included.

 When a query references an alias for a person, the knowledge panel might use that name as the title for the knowledge panel entry or include it within the entry itself, as we see below for Mark Twain.